gordon-brown/toh-pwa-offline-udates/README.md

 Run the following npm tasks in package.json

-build - creates the application with a source map for debugging serve - starts the application.
+build - creates the application with a source map for debugging. serve - starts the application.

 check to make sure it is working using browser or postman